2.09.2009

 Cooking With Spices, Carolyn Heal & Michael Allsop (David & Charles, Vermont, USA 1983)

-Cupboard Love, A Dictionary of Culinary Curiosities, Mark Morton ((Insomniac Press, Toronto, Canada 2004)
+Cupboard Love, A Dictionary of Culinary Curiosities, Mark Morton ((Insomniac Press, Toronto, Canada 2004) The Encyclopedia of Herbs and Herbalism, Malcolm Stuart (Macdonald & Company, Turin, Italy, 1987)

 The Herb Book, John Lust (Bantam Books, New York, USA, 1984)